Ignotus-mago/Flocking/README.md

 This code is designed to work in the Eclipse IDE, though it can be modifed to run in Processing.
 See the ProcessingDemo folder for examples that run in Processing 2 and Processing 3 (.zip file has them all).

-Add Processing 2.x libraries core.jar and video.jar to the Eclipse Build Path.
+Add Processing 2.2.1 or 3.x libraries core.jar and video.jar to the Eclipse Build Path.
 In Processing 3 you will need to install the Processing video library.
 Add external libraries IgnoCodeLib (https://processing.org/reference/libraries/) and ControlP5 (http://www.sojamo.de/libraries/controlP5/) to the Build Path.